 Why does gold behave differently from stocks or forex?
 Gold is a global safe-haven asset.
 It reacts to geopolitical tensions, inflation data, and central bank policies.
 These factors can create strong, lasting support and resistance zones.
 For example, the $2,000 level became a major psychological barrier in 2020 and has since acted as both support and resistance multiple times.

-2. Key Types of Support and Resistance Levels for Gold
+2. Key Types of Gold Support Resistance Levels

 Horizontal Levels – Past Highs and Lows

 Horizontal levels are the most straightforward.
 You draw a line at a previous swing high or low where price reversed.
 Look at a daily chart of gold.
 You will see clusters of candlestick wicks or bodies around certain prices.
-Those are your potential S/R zones.
+Those are your potential gold support resistance levels.
 The more times price touches a level without breaking it, the stronger that level becomes.

 Psychological Round Numbers – $2,000, $2,500, $3,000 and Beyond